mnikitin77/IssueTracker/README.md

 ## Part 2 - REST

 The RESTful API allows working with the resources Project and Issue offering main CRUD operations.
+It is located in the packages com.mvnikitin.itracker.rest.*.
 It is implemented with help of Spring Boot, Spring Data JPA, Basic Security with the in-memory authentication (system_user:Qwerty123) and HATEOAS for linking resources.
 REST uses its own JPA entities and repositories to access the data via Hibernate and do not uses the classes of Part 1.
 ****

 IMPORTANT: Before run, please create 'issue_tracker' DB schema, check the DB connection URL over the code (flyway.conf and application.properties), and then run flyway:migrate or run the script V1_1__issue_tracker_initialize.sql manually.